markharrison/doc-platform-engineering/docs/06-azdeveloper.md

 - create their own template
 - build on one shared in a template library found at [https://azure.github.io/awesome-azd/](<https://azure.github.io/awesome-azd/>).

 The following section shows how to use azd from the command line.
 Similar functionality is accessible directly from within Visual Studio 2022 / Visual Studio Code (needs azd extension).
-There is also a GitHub Action that installs azd so that steps in workflow can use it  to provision resource / deploy applications.
+There is also a GitHub Action that installs azd so that steps in workflow can use it to provision resources / deploy applications.

 This is the structure of the template library - and what we see when pulled down to disk: